-Prunei Darussalam's economic freedom score is 65.9, making its economy the 43rd freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 0.2 point from last year, and Brunei Darussalam is ranked 8th out of 39 countries in the Asia-Pacific region.
+B runei Darussalam's economic freedom score is 67, making its economy the 46th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.1 points from last year, and Brunei Darussalam is ranked 8th out of 39 countries in the Asia-Pacific region.
 The country's economic freedom score is higher than the world and regional averages.
-Brunei Darussalam's economy is considered "moderately free" according to the 2024 Index.
+Brunei Darussalam's economy is considered "moderately free" according to the 2025 Index.

-Brunei's economy continues to maintain a relatively high degree of market openness that facilitates trade and investment.
+Brunei's economy's continues to maintain a relatively high degree of market openness that facilitates trade and investment.
 The legal system generally secures private property and macroeconomic stability.
-The investment environment is relatively efficient and transparent, although the regulatory framework needs to be more streamlined to enhance overall economic competitiveness.
+The investment environment is relatively efficient and transparent, but the regulatory framework needs to be more streamlined to enhance economic competitiveness.
 Oil and gas production provides 90 percent of government revenue and more than half of GDP but relatively few jobs for locals.
 Brunei imports most of its manufactured goods and food.